Brain Health, Immunity, Mood—Are You Getting Enough Vitamin D?

 That is why low vitamin D levels affect almost 50% of the population worldwide.

 When it comes to getting vitamin D through food, there aren’t a lot of dietary options.
 Dietary sources of vitamin D include fish, milk, and fortified dairy.
-It’s challenging to get the vitamin D we need for optimum health.
+It’s challenging to get the vitamin D we need for good health.
 Vitamin D supplements are a good source for making up that difference.

-Why Vitamin D3 vs. D2
+Why vitamin D3 vs. D2

 There are two types of vitamin D: D2 (ergocalciferol) and D3 (cholecalciferol).
 The main difference between vitamin D2 and D3 is the way they are metabolized.
 Vitamin D3 is the type that your body makes and has been shown to be more effective at increasing vitamin D levels.
 In a randomized controlled study in the Journal of Endocrinology, vitamin D3 was almost twice as effective at increasing vitamin D levels in the blood compared with vitamin D2.

 The Vitamin D Council states that blood vitamin D levels between 60-90 ng/ml are ideal.
 A simple blood test can diagnose a vitamin D deficiency or help you know how much vitamin D you need.
 The most common test is the 25-hydroxyvitamin D, known as 25(OH)D for short.
 If your level is low, talk to your doctor about supplementation to raise it.
 The optimum level varies by individual related to factors such as age, ancestry, and even where you live.

 How much vitamin D should I take?